ArnavSingha/KoinX-PriceConversion-Assignment/README.md

  npm install
 ```

-3. Connect the MongoDB database by adding the Connection URL and PORT to the .env file (you can use MongoDB Atlas or Compass) :
+3. Connect the MongoDB database by adding the Connection URL and PORT to the .env file :
  ```
 MONGODB_URL = paste from connection string
 PORT = 8000